Vinicius strikes twice as Real Madrid edge Atletico 3-2 in pulsating derby

 Arbeloa praised his side for showing “pure Real Madrid mentality” to emerge with a difficult win.

-“We’re in a good moment, it wasn’t an easy match at all.
+“We’re in a good moment.
+It wasn’t an easy match at all.
 The opponent made it very difficult for us,” he said.

-“We had to show a very strong mentality, they equalised again fiercely and we had to press again.
+“We had to show a very strong mentality.
+They equalised again, fiercely, and we had to press again.
 That’s what I liked the most – the mentality of this team.”

 Atletico Madrid boss Diego Simeone said his side deserved to come away with more from the game.